HiZollo/Games/docs/classes/djsgames.md

 |-----------|--------|------------|------------------------|
 | query     | number | *required* | The query from players |
 - Compares the query with the answer
-- Returns: number (positive if query is larger than the answer, negative if smaller, `0` if equal)
+- Returns: 1 | 0 | -1 (1 if the query is larger than the answer, -1 if smaller, 0 if equal)

 ### .start()
 - Starts running the game